17th October 2014

 We are attending Infra Oman on stand J9 in the UK Pavilion at the Oman International Exhibition Centre in Muscat from 20 to 22 October.
 Last year, almost 4000 delegates from across the Middle East and beyond visited 240 exhibitors from across the globe at the annual show.

 Earlier this year, we announced we had won a prestigious pilot contract worth almost £1.5 million to supply the perimeter security for two booster stations in Oman.

-ArmaWeave is woven and has no welds, so can be made from high tensile steel giving it substantial resistance to cutting attacks with hand, powered and non-contact tools.
-The tight mesh pattern provides no climbing aids, again limiting the potential for intrusion.
+ArmaWeave is woven and has no welds, so it can be made from high tensile steel giving it substantial resistance to cutting attacks with hand, powered and non-contact tools.
+In addition, the tight mesh pattern provides no climbing aids, again limiting the potential for intrusion.

 Zaun’s range also includes the latest Video Content Analysis CCTV system using high-performance Pan Tilt and Zoom cameras from EyeLynx, which Zaun bought a controlling stake in last month.